Official bio

 I grew up in a one-bedroom apartment over a movie theatre in a wealthy suburb of Philadelphia and then attended Duke University as a first generation college student

 (and later Yale for grad school).
 These experiences planted an early awareness of economic inequality, which was nurtured by two and a half years as a Peace Corps Volunteer in Botswana.
-Living in southern Africa during apartheid, with friends who had fled that brutal regime, inspired my first activism when I came back to the US, as well as a lifelong concern about racism, which I taught about for several years on the university level.
+Living in southern Africa during apartheid, with friends who had fled that brutal regime, inspired my first activism when I came back to the U.S., as well as a lifelong concern about racism, which I taught about for several years on the university level.

 By my late forties, I despaired that any of my work to make the world a better place had made a difference.
 To make matters worse, my first two books and much of my teaching had been about how to listen for and follow a calling, and I did not feel like I was walking my own talk.
 My memoir Renewable: One Woman’s Search for Simplicity, Faithfulness, and Hope tells the story of how I navigated this period of inner-struggle and found a new midlife calling that integrated my passion for justice, earthcare, and spirituality, while teaching me a whole new, more effective way to work for positive change.